alessioborgi/MoonBot-Navigation/README.md

 **Robot Navigation, Obstacle Avoidance and Interaction on the Moon**

-This project aims to design, build, and program an autonomous mobile robot capable of navigating a static sand terrain—simulating lunar conditions—and interacting with objects in its environment.
+This project aims to design, build, and program an autonomous mobile robot capable of navigating a static sand terrain, simulating lunar conditions, and interacting with objects in its environment.

 > A Space Robotics Lab project under Prof. K. Yoshida, Tohoku University
 ---